paritytech/substrate-api-sidecar/.github/PULL_REQUEST_TEMPLATE/pull-request-template.md

     -   What does it do?
     -   What important points reviewers should know?

--   [ ] You labeled the PR appropriately with the labels listed in the sidebar
+-   [ ] You labeled the PR appropriately with the labels listed in the sidebar.
--   [ ] PR status, release notes, various implications/requirements
+-   [ ] PR status, release notes, various implications/requirements.
 -   [ ] You asked any particular reviewers to review.
-If you aren't sure, start with GH suggestions
+If you aren't sure, start with GH suggestions.
--   [ ] Your PR adheres to the style guide
+-   [ ] Your PR adheres to the style guide.
-    -   In particular, mind the maximal line length of 100 (120 in exceptional circumstances)
+    -   In particular, mind the maximal line length of 100 (120 in exceptional circumstances).
-    -   `yarn lint` is run
+    -   `yarn lint` is run.
-    -   There is no commented code checked in unless necessary
+    -   There is no commented code checked in unless necessary.
--   [ ] You updated any documentation that may have changed
+-   [ ] You updated any documentation that may have changed.

 Refer to Substrates’s
 [contributing guide](https://github.com/paritytech/substrate/blob/master/docs/CONTRIBUTING.adoc) or